-15. Links with other schools
+18. Links with other schools

-The school works in partnership with other schools within Venn academy and with other schools across the city.
+The school works in partnership with the Venn Academy Trust SEND team, other schools within Venn Academy Trust and with other schools across the city.
 This enables the schools to build a bank of joint resources and to share advice, training and development activities and expertise.
-The SENCo attends regular SENCo cluster meetings to share practice and resources.
+The SENCO attends regular SENCO forum meetings to share practice and resources.

-16. Links with other agencies and voluntary organisations
+19. Links with other agencies and voluntary organisations

-Griffin Primary School invites and seeks advice and support from external agencies in the identification and assessment of, and provision for, SEN. The SENCO is the designated person responsible for liaising with the following:
+Griffin Primary School invites and seeks advice and support from external agencies in the identification and assessment of, and provision for, SEND.
+The SENCO is the designated person responsible for liaising with the following:

-- City Education Psychology Service
+- Educational Psychologists

-- Whitehouse Outreach
+- Steps to Success Outreach

 - Speech and Language Service

 - Northcott Outreach

 - School Nursing Team

 - CAMHS

 - IPaSS (physical and sensory support)

-- Occupational Therapy - Headstart
+- Occupational Therapy